No injuries reported after large explosion heard at Hamilton steel factory | CBC News

 No injuries reported after large explosion heard at Hamilton steel factory

-Fire crews were called to Stelco Hamilton Works after reports of an explosion in the area
+Fire crews were called to ArcelorMittal after reports of an explosion in the area

 No injuries have been reported after a large explosion at a steel factory in Hamilton Friday morning, according to Hamilton police.